microsoft/go/README.md

   * Exception: this repository's build script automatically downloads a bootstrap version of Go.

-After cloning the repository, use the following build command.
-You can pass the `-help` flag to show more options:
+After cloning the repository and checking out the desired tag or commit, use the following build command:

 ```
 pwsh eng/run.ps1 build -refresh
 ```

 The resulting Go binary can then be found at `go/bin/go`.

-> If you download a source archive from a GitHub release, use the official Go
-> install from source instructions.
-These source archives only include the `go`
-> directory, not the microsoft/go build infrastructure.

 ## Contributing